 Just below that (hidden by the drop-down menu on the image above) we have Backup type and the choice is between:

 - One full backup + Incremental backups (preferred IMHO)

 - One full backup + differential backups

-You have also destination folder and the choice of network accounts if you're using network as a destination.
+You have also destination folder and the choice of network accounts if you're using the network as a destination.
 But don't click the destination folder only if you plan to do a backup via the network or local backup.

 Hit OK to validate and click Next button to continue the wizard.
-You will see 4 (optional) destination where you can configure a secondary location of your backup.
+You will see 4 (optional) destinations where you can configure a secondary location of your backup.
 The job will proceed with a copy of the files to those destinations.
 This step is optional, but you might want to keep a secondary copy of your backups somewhere else.

 We have a Local backup, Tape backup, FTP, or Cloud.
 You can backup directly to Google Drive, Microsoft one drive, Dropbox, Amazon S3, Microsoft Azure storage, Google cloud storage or S3.

 We're still in the wizard.
 Click the next button to continue the configuration.

 So far so good.
 Easy to use a product, large icons, good view, and good design.
 Let's have a look at the Schedule options.
 We can check box to activate the schedule and to check the days of the week which we want to run our backup.